Fittoserve Group

 I recommend Pyure a stevia/erythritol blend rather than pure stevia because the added erythritol gives structure to the sweetener and makes it easier to use.

-That being said, for many, the intense bitter aftertaste makes it challenging to use.
 I do not recommend its use in recipes that are chocolate-based, as it seems to make the aftertaste even stronger.

 Allulose